troclaux/notes/aws.md

   - use cases: disaster recovery, backups
 - one zone-IA
   - high durability in a single AZ
+  - cheaper than standard IA
+  - less resiliant than standard IA (no AZ redundancy)
   - 99.5% availability
 - glacier: long-term storage
   - cheap